cjshelton/portfolio/src/blog-posts/2021-12-16-typescript-part-1-an-introduction/index.md

   <img src="./shapes.png" alt="A triangle, square and circle overlapping" />
 </div>

 Structural typing, as used in TypeScript, builds on top of duck typing by validating how types are used at compile time.
-It uses the same principle as duck typing, whereby type compatibility is determined based on shape (the properties and functions available), but it aims to further validate that there's enough structural overlap between the type being used and what's expected; if there is, then compatibility is ensured and TypeScript is happy.
+It uses the same principle as duck typing, whereby type compatibility is determined based on shape (the properties and functions available), but it aims to further validate that there's enough structural overlap between the type being used and what's expected.
+If there's enough overlap, then the types are deemed compatible and TypeScript will be happy, but if there isn't, TypeScript will tell us to prevent type errors.

 To demonstrate this, see the example below.

 ```
-// Declare Car and House types.
+// Declare a Car type with wheel and door count properties as numbers
+// and a lock function which has no return value.
 type Car = {
     wheelCount: number;
     doorCount: number;
     lock: () => void;
 }

+// Declare a House type with a door count property as a number
+// and a lock function which has no return value.
 type House = {
     doorCount: number;
     lock: () => void;